lnlp/LMIC-node/README.md

 Explanation of columns: MCU: microcontroller.
 Wiring required: yes means manual wiring of DIO1 is required.
 USB: has onboard USB.
 LED: yes: has onboard LED *and* is usable.
 Display: yes means has onboard display.
 Board-id: board identifier as used by LMIC-node.
 ### 2.1 LoRa development boards

 The following LoRa development boards have onboard LoRa support.
 Most have onboard USB that supports automatic firmware upload and serial over USB for serial monitoring.
 Some boards require manual wiring of the LoRa DIO1 port.
 For boards without onboard display an external display can be optionally connected.
-For details and wiring instructions see the board's BSP.
+For details and wiring instructions see the board's BSF.

 | Board name                        | MCU            | Wiring required | USB    | LED     | Display | Board-id |
 | ----------                        | ---            | ---             | ---    | ---     | ---     | --- |